 St Neot is said to have been a man of very small stature, perhaps no taller than fifteen inches in height, but a man of huge intellectual insight.
 He was a philosopher: he possessed an extensive knowledge and understanding.
 It is said he had a small body and a massive soul.
-He had a church, an abbey and a holy well nearby.
+He lived in a hermitage, with a holy well nearby.
 Every day he would stand immersed to his neck in the waters of the holy well, chanting the psalms from beginning to end.
 As he chanted, he aspired to water his intellect and grow his faith ever stronger.
 Four stories illustrate the miracles St Neot could perform with his faith.

 One day St Neot was standing in the well chanting his psalms when a hunter came and frightened him.
 St Neot, not liking the hunter one bit and not wanting his anger to spoil the sanctity of his prayer, hauled himself out of the water as fast as he could and ran, leaving one of his shoes behind him.
 An exhausted fox crept to the well to drink after many hours of running from the hunter.
 As he drank a shoe popped up in the water and, not wanting to pause to nudge it away, the fox drank the shoe.
 When he had finished drinking, the fox fell into a deep sleep bought on by the unaccustomed tranquillity about him.
 Barry, St Neot’s manservant was sent to fetch the lost shoe and finding the laces hanging from the mouth of the sleeping fox, he pulled the shoe from its stomach.
 Pop!